Joint Entrance Examination (Advanced) 2021

 For admission to IITs, a candidate must have passed the Class XII (or equivalent) Board examination.

-IMPORTANT: You can read more about Performance Criteria in Class XII for admission to IITs here.
+IMPORTANT: You can read more about the Performance Criteria in Class XII for admission to IITs here.

 Important Dates